The Voitrekovsky family

 IDA LAURA VOITREKOVSKY

-Below, Dorothy Jackson.
+Dorothy Jackson, the eldest of six children, was born in Hawera in 1919.
 The white apparition with her here is a snowman.

 Dorothy’s first memories are of the Kaponga dairy factory north of Hawera where the family lived when Alex became an assistant in the cheese-making department.

-Alex worked as first-assistant at the Kaimata dairy factory near Inglewood and the family lived in a factory house—since demolished—on the premises.
+When Alex got a job as first-assistant at the Kaimata dairy factory near Inglewood, the family moved into a factory house—since demolished—on the premises.
 Ida grew and maintained a “very fine” vegetable garden and helped establish the Kaimata Women’s Institute.

 A more serious accident at the Kaimata factory involved a tub of boiling water scalding Alex badly and forcing him to relinquish his position.
 The Jacksons moved to Brown Street in Inglewood, where Ida took on domestic work while Alex recovered.
 She became familiar figure in the town cycling to and from her various commitments.